codeminer29/codeminer29/README.md

 Hi 👋 My name is Soham Bamane
 =============================

-Full Stack Developer
+Web Developer
 --------------------

-a seasoned full stack developer with over 1+ year of expertise creating digital miracles.
+a seasoned web developer with over 1+ year of expertise creating digital miracles.
 From creating visually appealing user interfaces to developing powerful back-end structures, I specialize in bringing your idea to life.
 With a love for developing seamless digital experiences and a knack for problem solving, I thrive on transforming difficult problems into elegant solutions.
 Let's work together to turn your ideas into exceptional digital reality!

 * 🌍  I'm based in Maharashtra, India
 * ✉️  You can contact me at [codeminer29@gmail.com](mailto:codeminer29@gmail.com)